replicatedhq/embedded-cluster/README.md

 ## Deploying Individual Nodes

-HelmVM also facilitates deploying individual nodes through the use of tokens, deviating from the centralized approach.
+Embedded Cluster also facilitates deploying individual nodes through the use of tokens, deviating from the centralized approach.
 To follow this path, you need to exclude yourself from the centralized management facilitated via SSH.

 ### Installing a Multi-Node Setup using Token-Based Deployment